Margae J. Knox, PhD, MPH; Elizabeth A. Hernandez, MS; Jennifer Ahern, PhD, MPH; et al.

 This retrospective cohort study evaluates a machine learning–based policy learning tree method for allocating scarce resources to maximize the treatment benefits of COVID-19 neutralizing monoclonal antibodies during times of resource constraints.

-has audio
+open access has audio

 JAMA Health Forum.
 2024;5(9):e242896. doi:10.1001/jamahealthforum.2024.2896